 Boutique New Orleans HotelLe Pavillon is a historic New Orleans hotel that provides guests with an unforgettable ambiance combining Old World elegance with modern amenities.
-Accommodation choices include themed suites like the Napoleon Suite, the Bourbon Suite, and the Magnolia Suite.
-Amenities include flat-screen high definition televisions with premium cable channels, and comforts like bathrobes and slippers.
+Accommodation choices include themed suites like the Napoleon St., the Bourbon St., and the Frenchmen St. Amenities include flat-screen high definition televisions with premium cable channels, and comforts like bathrobes and slippers.
 Our lobby features traditional antiques and art.
 Be sure to partake of a nightly peanut butter and jelly treat!
 As for dining, The Crystal Room is our signature restaurant and Le Gallery is the perfect spot to meet up for drinks and appetizers.
 Take advantage of the rooftop swimming pool, a relaxing retreat after a day spent exploring New Orleans.

 An Historic ExperienceFounded in 1907, as the New Denechaud Hotel, and later renamed the DeSoto Hotel, Le Pavillon Hotel became what it is today in the 1970s - a charming downtown New Orleans hotel close to tourist attractions like the French Quarter and the Garden District.
 We're away from the hustle and bustle, so you can have a serene hotel experience.
 If you're planning a special New Orleans event, our beautifully appointed meeting rooms are well-suited for wedding receptions and business functions, and we offer catering, planning services and other types of event support.